eluv-io/elv-client-js/DEV_README.md

 expect your contract code to change much, you can add the ABI and bytecode strings directly to your code.

-This library has a build process that does this using the Truffle library (which is used for contract development and testing) for compilation, along with a build script to turn the resultant output (JSON files) into valid, easily importable javascript files.
-This makes the contract information is easy to use, while ensuring that the contracts are up to date and easy to change.
+This client relies on several of Eluvio's contracts.
+In order to easily pull these contracts in to the code and, more importantly, to allow us to minify this library into a single file with no dependencies, we compile these contracts and format them into easily importable javascript using a build script.

-Look at the 'build' script in package.json to see how the build is done. ```./build/BuildContracts.js``` is the script that generates the javascript files from the truffle JSON, and ```./src/contracts``` is where that javascript is output.
+Look at the 'build' script in package.json to see how the build is done. ```./build/BuildContracts.js``` is the script that compiles the contracts and generates the javascript files, and ```./src/contracts``` is where those javascript files are written.
 These scripts are then used in ```./src/EthClient.js```.

 Other methods may be more difficult and prone to error due to the difficulty of importing non-javascript files into javascript.